 All of Apco's gliders are developed with the use of ABS (Automatic Bracing System) type harnesses without cross bracing.
 We recommend the use of an ABS harness with all our gliders.
-All certified harnesses can be used with our gliders.
+Most certified harnesses may be used with our gliders.
 For best safety and performance we recommend an Apco harness equipped with a Mayday emergency parachute.